fubar2/gal_ansible/README.md

 4. tool_conf.xml needs some thought - currently just uses sample
 5. ephemeris makes it easy to install tools for workflows !
 6. admin containers view times out.
-7. it helps while fooling around to do **dropdb galaxy** as user galaxy occasionally.
+7. it helps when downgrading version to do **dropdb galaxy** as user galaxy to avoid upgrade db problems with previous higher versions.
 8. run_tool_shed expects TOOL_SHED_CONFIG_FILE to point to tool_shed.yml
 9. gravity will make a lot of things simpler.
 10. galaxy toolshed ansible role tool_shed.yml.j2 makes uwsgi even if you don't want - PR